appvoid/synth/readme.md

 ![synth_project](https://user-images.githubusercontent.com/78444142/161784980-0322cc73-26c1-4f5c-9eff-34ac5667782f.png)

-SynthMotion (or just Synth) is an appimage tool that let's you build appimages for Linux 🐧 super easy.
+SynthMotion (or just Synth) is an appimage tool that let's you build appimages for Linux super easy.
 Just need to locate your app and done!

 ***
-### Requirements
+### 📝 **Requirements**

+- 🐧 Linux
+- 📄 Executable file
+- 🎴 PNG icon file

 Even though is super easy to create them, there are some things you need to consider when creating or porting your existing app to a SynthMotion app.
 You should have an executable file and an icon.png.
 Your app should contain an icon.png next to your executable, for example, you should have an structure like this: